zunichky/csi6160_reinforcement/README.md

 source venv/bin/activate
 mlagents-learn trainer_config.yaml --run-id custom_train
 ```
 In robotcontroller, make sure train is selected.
-THere is also a scene that will train a farm of robots
+There is also a scene that will train a farm of robots